cisco/mindmeld/source/userguide/entity_resolver.rst

     ``'concat_last_n_layers'`` (`type`: :class:`int`, `default`: `4`)
       |

       Since transformer architecture based BERT models have several layers stacked, this parameter specifies how many of the last `n` layers' representation needs to be concatenated.
+Generally, concatenating more layers improves performance but at the cost of inference time.

     ``'normalize_token_embs'`` (`type`: :class:`bool`, `default`: `True`)
       |

-      Specifies if the sub-token level outputs are to be unit normalized.
+      Specifies if the outputs (specified by ``'bert_output_type'``) are to be unit normalized.

     ``'augment_lower_case'`` (`type`: :class:`bool`, `default`: `False`)